Attend Church Or Else!

 by Greg Albrecht

 Editor’s Note: Just what it means to “be” and “do” and “go to” church is a controversial topic within Christendom.
 Of course there are vested interests, so that the discussion is rarely objective.
-One of our readers/listeners introduced this conversation, as he reported his response to an article by a pastor (in italics) he felt to be manipulative and self-serving (our reader’s response in regular type).
+One of our readers introduced this conversation, as he reported his response to an article by a pastor (in italics) he felt to be manipulative and self-serving (our reader’s response in bold type).
 We invite you to be the judge of that!

 My wife recently brought home a pastoral newsletter from the church she occasionally attends.
 I read the lead article and couldn’t believe what I was reading.
 Have I just gone completely nuts, am I just nit-picking or is what I say the truth?